donders-research-data-management/rdm-ontology-di/doc/help/user-manual/get-started/login-portal.rst

 Login in Portal
 ===============

-If you want to see the details of a collection, or make changes to open collections, click the *LOG IN* button on `the Data Repository homepage <https://data-acc.ru.nl>`_.
+If you want to see the details of a collection, or make changes to open collections, click the *LOG IN* button on `the data repository homepage <https://data-acc.ru.nl>`_.
 Without logging in you will only be able to see limited information of published data sharing collections.

 .. figure:: images/webportal_login.jpg